troelskn/krudt/README.markdown

     script/generate_components tasks --slug=title

-And you can now see a standard crud at `http://localhost/myapp/tasks`
+And you can now see a standard crud interface at `http://localhost/myapp/tasks`

 Getting your app on github
 ---